Jamie McGuire (author)

-Jamie McGuire is an American romance novelist from Oklahoma.
+Jamie McGuire (born November 6, 1978) is an American romance novelist from Oklahoma.
 She writes primarily in the new adult fiction genre, and became popular with the release of her novel Beautiful Disaster.
 Several of her books have been self-published.

 Biography

 Jamie McGuire was born in Tulsa, Oklahoma, and raised in Blackwell, Oklahoma.
 McGuire is a 1997 graduate of Blackwell High School.
 She received further education at Northern Oklahoma College, the University of Central Oklahoma, and Autry Technology Center.
 She holds an Associate Degree of Applied Science in radiography from Northern Oklahoma College.